Arnow Campus Center

-The Arnow Campus Center is the home to: the Office of Student Activities; the Office of International Services; the Meditation Room; the College's Bookstore, "Donahue's"; an ATM; club and organization offices; and two a la carte food service operations; additionally, 22 students are housed on the top level of the Arnow Campus Center.
+The Arnow Campus Center is the home to: the Office of Student Activities; the Office of International Services; the Meditation Room; the College's Bookstore, "Donahue's"; an ATM; club and organization offices; and an a la carte food service operation; additionally, 22 students are housed on the top level of the Arnow Campus Center.

 The Lasell Campus Police Department provides professional officers to protect and patrol the campus 24 hours a day, seven days a week.
 The Campus Police Office can be reached by calling extension 2269 for non-emergency business.
 The emergency line is extension 2279.